 May 31st is the deadline for Advanced Standing admission and June 30th is the deadline for Fall admission.
 There is no Spring or Summer admission.

 o An application must be submitted for the Fall semester in which applicant wishes to enroll.
 Due to the required prerequisites, the MSW program admits students only in the Fall semester.o Official transcripts of all previous undergraduate and graduate work are required.
-The applicant’s undergraduate transcript must reflect a Cumulative Grade Point Average (CGPA) of 2.75 or above on a 4.00 scale (4.0=A).
+The applicant’s undergraduate transcript must reflect a Cumulative Grade Point Average (CGPA) of 3.0 or above on a 4.00 scale (4.0=A).
 A “B” average in the major field of study is required.
-Higher scholastic achievement is preferred.o Official Graduate Record Examination (GRE) scores, not more than five (5) years old, are required for regular admit status.
+Higher scholastic achievement is preferred.o Official Graduate Record Examination (GRE) scores, not more than five (5) years old, are required for admission.
 Applicants are strongly encouraged to include their GRE scores with their applications.
-Applicants without GRE scores who meet all other criteria may only be admitted provisionally and thus have until the end of the fall semester in which they were admitted to submit their scores and file for a change of status with the Office of Graduate Studies and Research.
 Performance on the GREs will not negate admission.o A personal statement explaining why you want to 1) obtain a MSW degree, and 2) how you plan to use the knowledge and skills you will obtain to impact social and economic justice and improve services for populations at risk.
 Statement must be no more than two (2) typed pages, double spaced, 12 point Times Roman font.o Three letters of recommendation are required.
 These letters should be from individuals who can provide information about your scholarly ability, moral character and characteristics to succeed in a graduate program.
 Individuals like present or past teachers, advisors, supervisors, and colleagues provide strong recommendations.

 - Motivation towards, interest in, and preparation for social work education;